Vitamin A benefits, dosage, and deficiency

 What is vitamin A good for, and what is the best time to take it?

 Vitamin A is popular in skincare products, but it’s also one of the essential micronutrients that we all need to survive.
-So what is it actually good for?
-And does it really help you to see in the dark?
-In this article, we’ll look at the benefits of vitamin A, whether you can have too much, and what the effect of vitamin A on pregnancy is.
+So what does vitamin A do?

 The best foods for vitamin A